Michelle Woolerson

 Both assessments follow the same structured pathway:

-In-person structured interview exploring life history, education, work, mental health, and medical background.
+In-person structured interview exploring your life history and experiences.

-Integration and interpretation of all information into a clear, comprehensive written report.
+Scoring, interpretation, and integration of all information into a comprehensive written report.

 • Autism assessment: $2,350